tculler91/datadivebar.com/Survival/bobby.md

 Point is, you don't need fifty grand or any other amount of money that may or may not exist to store water.
 Save your milk jugs.
 Rinse 'em out.
 Fill 'em from the tap.
 Get food-grade buckets from the bakery at the grocery store, most of 'em give those away for free if you ask nice.
 I know "askin' nice" ain't exactly my strong suit.
 Brenda says I got the social skills of a raccoon with a head wound.
 That is not untrue.
 But even I can ask for a bucket.
 You can too.
 Probably.
 Hopefully.
 Lord help us all.

 And I'll say this one more time.
-If everything goes to hell and you ain't got water and Billy Lugnuts rolls up in the Econoline with six months worth of supplies and that 1985 F-150 finally runnin' again with the truck bed loaded down with provisions... you will say thank you.
+If everything goes to hell and you ain't got water and Billy Pinkeye rolls up in the Econoline with six months worth of supplies and that 1985 F-150 finally runnin' again with the truck bed loaded down with provisions... you will say thank you.
 You will apologize for the petition.
 You will tell Gary to go pound sand.
 And you will never, EVER say the word "eyesore" in my presence again.

 That's a promise.
 And unlike my alleged proposal to Brenda, which DID NOT HAPPEN, I keep my damn promises.